EDavies2020/MS2-CDavies/README.md

 * Used for images throughout the site

 6. [google fonts](https://fonts.google.com/)
-* Link used to in CSS to import font styles
+* Link used in CSS to import font styles

 7. [w3schools](https://www.w3schools.com/) and [stackoverflow](https://stackoverflow.com/)
 * I used the above websites for tutorials when creating javascript and to resolve issues I came up against